mattdf/EIP3074Protection/README.md

 # Make smart contracts EOA-safe again

-The contracts in this repo implement an `EIP3074Protection` contract which can be inherited to provide the `NoContracts` guard modifier that can be applied to any function you don't want called by any other contract.
+The code in this repo implements an `EIP3074Protection` contract which can be inherited to provide the `NoContracts` guard modifier that can be applied to any function you don't want called by any other contract.